holtiwilan/aiwaystoabrpgateway/README.md

 Unfortunately there isn’t an easy way.
 Here is, what worked for me.
 But it is not for the faint hearted:

-    • Use PCAPdroid on Android to capture the communication of the Aiways app.
+Use PCAPdroid on Android to capture the communication of the Aiways app.
 This helper app does NOT require root access.

-    • Activate TLS-Decryption in PCAPdroid and follow the wizard to generate a certificate and install it in Android.
-The guide (https://emanuele-f.github.io/PCAPdroid/tls_decryption) can help you to test the decryption.
+Activate TLS-Decryption in PCAPdroid and follow the wizard to generate a certificate and install it in Android.
+The guide (https://emanuele-.github.io/PCAPdroid/tls_decryption) can help you to test the decryption.

-    • Choose HTTP-Server as traffic dump and the Aiways app as the target app.
+Choose HTTP-Server as traffic dump and the Aiways app as the target app.
 Start the dump with the play icon.

-    • Open the Aiways app and navigate to the car data.
+Open the Aiways app and navigate to the car data.

-    • Back in PCAPdroid stop the dump and check the registered traffic.
+Back in PCAPdroid stop the dump and check the registered traffic.
 There should be a bunch of requests.
 Most of them contain the header data that you are interested in:

-        ◦ token
+- token

-        ◦ registerid
+- registerid

-        ◦ deviceid
+- deviceid

-        ◦ vin
+- vin

-        ◦ userId
+- userId

-    • These can possible expire at any time (though they were stable for me for quite some time now.
+These can possible expire at any time (though they were stable for me for quite some time now.
 If they expire you have to capture them again for an update.

+    USAGE:

 Read Aiways Data and send it to ABRP and/or Homeassistant.